 Nonsexual verbal or physical conduct that denigrates or shows hostility toward another because of the person’s gender can be the basis for a hostile, offensive, or intimidating environment claim.
 Gender-based conduct can take the form of abusive written or graphic material; epithets; sexist slurs; negative stereotyping; jokes; or threatening, intimidating, or hostile acts.

 All Ohio University employees and students are responsible for compliance with this policy.
 All University supervisory personnel have an affirmative responsibility to discourage and eliminate conduct inconsistent with this policy.
 Complaints can be received and investigated only by employees who have been authorized by the institution.
 Any individual who is not authorized but is approached about concerns or complaints regarding harassment must direct the complainant to an authorized employee.
-Because of their positions or the nature of their work, the following individuals, or their designees, shall be authorized to receive and investigate inquiries and complaints: representatives from the Office for Institutional Equity, University Judiciaries, Legal Affairs, Ombuds, and Human Resources.
+Because of their positions or the nature of their work, the following individuals, or their designees, shall be authorized to receive and investigate inquiries and complaints: representatives from the Office for Institutional Equity, University Judiciaries, Legal Affairs, Ombud’s, and Human Resources.
 When authorized employees are contacted with a complaint, they must consult with the Office for Institutional Equity.

 Please follow the link for the full policy: